 not just people looking for a paycheck.
 I look forward to the opportunity to serve you and be a blessing to your family in the building and remodeling industry.
 Please contact us today for a free estimate!”

-Omar is lead carpenter and job foreman on the team.
-He helps keep the team on schedule, and is great at accomplishing the tasks given to him while keeping the details in mind.
+Omas is an experienced and skilled carpenter with a fun personality.
+He is great at accomplishing the tasks given to him while keeping the details in mind.

 Cody’s willingness to service is hard to find in the world we live in today.
 He is a skilled carpenter and a great asset to the team.